Dark Deity

-Dark Deity is a tactical role-playing video game developed by Sword & Axe LLC and published by Freedom Games.
+Dark Deity is a tactical role-playing video game developed by Sword & Axe LLC and published by indie.io.
 It was funded by Kickstarter, and released on June 15, 2021, on the Steam platform for Microsoft Windows.
 It was later released for Nintendo Switch on March 17, 2022.
 It follows a group of military academy students in a fantasy universe who are suddenly conscripted into the army years prior to their normal graduation due to the onset of war in the kingdom.

 The game garnered positive reviews on PC and mixed reviews on Switch, with reviewers praising its overall gameplay, character artwork, and amount of class choices, but criticizing its map graphics and design, menu layout, performance issues and bugs, while calling its story and similarity to the Fire Emblem series lacking in originality.

 Plot

 The game starts in the Delian Kingdom, where the ruler, King Varic, has started an ill-prepared war.
 He forcibly conscripts all the students in the Brookstead Military Academy, even if they are not yet ready to graduate.
-Four students, Irving, Garrick, Maren, and Alden, are among those recruited, and become embroiled in war, as well as a more shadowy conflict involving nefarious figures searching for ancient magical artifacts known as Eternal Aspects, which also have the gameplay purpose of adding unique modifiers to characters' stats.
+Four students—Irving, Garrick, Maren, and Alden—are among those recruited, and become embroiled in war.
+As the story progresses, a more shadowy conflict unfolds involving nefarious figures searching for ancient magical artifacts known as Eternal Aspects, which also have the gameplay purpose of adding unique modifiers to characters' stats.